Amazon Brushing Scam Sign Up: How The Scam Works

 AMZDiscover

 What is AMZDiscover?
-AMZDiscover is an online search engine that can help you find the Amazon reviewers and potential customers.
+AMZDiscover is an online search engine that can help you find Amazon reviewers and potential customers.
 How?
-Copy and paste the URL of an Amazon product listing and click on the search button, then all reviewers are displayed with basic information including their name, helpful votes, and reviewer ranking.
+Copy and paste the URL of an Amazon product listing and click the search button.
+Then, all reviewers are displayed with basic information, including their names, helpful votes, and reviewer ranking.

-Given all this information, let’s look at how the Amazon Brushing scam works.
+Given all this information, let’s examine how the Amazon Brushing scam works.

 The Trick: Reviews as an Anonymous Receiver

-What happens is, when you receive merchandise as a gift, you can leave a review as an anonymous receiver.
-This way, the sellers buy hundreds of their own products, ship them to others as gifts, then leave a review for themselves (from fake newly-created accounts as buyers) as 5-star.
+What happens is that when you receive merchandise as a gift, you can leave a review as an anonymous receiver.
+This way, the sellers buy hundreds of their own products, ship them to others as gifts, and then leave a review for themselves (from fake newly-created accounts as buyers) as 5-star.
 The reviews are as realistic as possible.

-When you go on Amazon and look for the desired item, you will look at the reviews and their number.
-If you see your product has 252 reviews all of a 5-star rating, you’d probably buy on the spot, right?
+When you search Amazon for the desired item, you will look at the reviews and their number.
+If you see your product has 252 reviews, all of a 5-star rating, you’d likely buy it on the spot.
+Right?

 The merchandise comes with no return addresses, so the recipients don’t know where they are coming from.

 Scammers get their money back (as they’re both sellers and buyers), except for a small fee that goes to Amazon.
-However, the small price they pay comes back 100 times more when they sell their items to gullible buyers online.
+However, their small price comes back 100 times more when they sell their items to unsuspecting buyers online.
 Hopefully, you’re not one of them.

-If you look at the video above, you see that most of the products subject to the Amazon Brushing scheme are smaller, such as humidifiers, flashlights, Bluetooth speakers, phone covers, light bulbs, and smartphones chargers, etc. It could be anything you are looking for.
+If you look at the video above, you see that most of the products subject to the Amazon Brushing scheme are smaller, such as humidifiers, flashlights, Bluetooth speakers, phone covers, light bulbs, and smartphone chargers.
+It could be anything you are looking for.

 Amazon Fake Reviews: How To Avoid